w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 1. Trust and abuse
 2. Bug in caller
 3. Different load between caller service and callee service might force callee to down sample.

+You can find more in security section of this specification.

 Like other fields, `trace-flags` is hex-encoded.
-For example, all 8 flags set would be `ff` and no flags set would be `00`.
+For example, all `8` flags set would be `ff` and no flags set would be `00`.

 As this is a bit field, you cannot interpret flags by decoding the hex value and looking at the resulting number.
 For example, a flag `00000001` could be encoded as `01` in hex, or `09`